hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 It is essential for events to be durably persisted before being sent to the Hashgraph, and self-events must be persisted before being gossiped.
 While it may not be necessary for all code paths to have durable pre-consensus events before they can handle them, to simplify the understanding of the system, we simply make all events durable before distributing them.
-This leads to a nice, clean, simple understanding that, during reply, the entire system will behave predictably.
+This leads to a nice, clean, simple understanding that, during replay, the entire system will behave predictably.

 #### Roster Changes